jakeh0916/Cross-Sentiment/README.md

 **Cross-Sentiment** is a sentiment classification AI model designed to leverage AMR graphs and graph CNNs to generalize meaning for cross-domain learning.

+Created by:
+* Shreeya Bekkam (bekkamsa@mail.uc.edu)
+* Jake Huseman (jakeh0916@gmail.com)
+* Aamandra Sandeep Thakur (thakurap@mail.uc.edu)

+One motivating use case for such a model is the classification of Amazon reviews, YouTube comments, or TikTok videos (based on textual transcript).

 See also **Cross-Domain Sentiment Classification using Semantic Representation** by Shichen Li, Zhongqing Wang, Xiaotong Jiang and Guodong Zhou.

 The following is a simple overview of the model training pipeline: